• Home

 Now, it’s time to dive into the pros and cons of aftermarket parts.
 What sets the aftermarket option apart?

-• Lower pricing – Since aftermarket companies do not boast the above advantages of the OEM, they rely on pricing as their primary differentiator.
-Since many of the aftermarket distributors do not have the overhead OEM’s do with engineering, R&D, production, complex supply chains, etc. they can afford to accept lower margins.
+• Lower pricing – This is generally the primary angle aftermarket companies rely on.
+Since aftermarket companies generally do not have the overhead OEM’s do with engineering, R&D, production, highly experienced technical support staff, etc. they can afford to accept lower margins.
 They may also rely on foreign sourced components in low wage countries that use lower quality materials.
 For more information on this, see our blog about the importance of Made in America.

 Aftermarket Water Jet Parts - Disadvantages